Guide

 Installation

-The wheel bundles the prebuilt native library, so there are no system dependencies to worry about.
-Targets Python 3.10+ - make sure you have the right version.
+The module bundles the prebuilt native library, so there are no further system dependencies to worry about.
+The abi3 wheel targets Python 3.10+ (pyo3 is abi3-py310) - make sure you have a recent version.

 Note

-If pip install does not yet have a wheel for your platform, see „Building the extension“ below for the manual route.
+If there is no prebuilt module for your platform, see „Building the extension“ below for the manual route.

 Simple „Counter“ Example